 Both subverticals share various in-game characteristics such as detailed storytelling, competitive gameplay, or combat missions.
 The main difference lies in which elements the players focus on developing.
 Take strategy games, for example.
 The gamer is responsible for strategically utilizing the already-made units within the virtual world to progress – for example, to launch attacks on enemies to collect resources.
 In role-playing games, the focus is on how the player develops a certain character.

 Which Game Mechanics Are Found in Hardcore Games?

-Whether it’s battling each other or compelling users to band together and overcome epic in-game obstacles, hardcore games thrive on co-op and competitive gameplay.
+From gamers battling each other or compelling users to band together and overcome epic in-game obstacles.
+Hardcore games thrive on co-op and competitive gameplay.

 Throwing a multiplayer element into the mix is what hardcore games are known for.
-Meaning they drive both short- and long-term player engagement and retention.
-In addition to exploiting multiplayer mode as a way of building a strong gaming community, players are kept on their toes, as they are unable to predict the actions of their rivals.
-And we only need to look at esports tournaments and how they amplify the excitement and ferocity of global hardcore gameplay – with grand financial rewards up for grabs.
+This enables them to drive both short- and long-term player engagement and retention.
+We need only to look at esports tournaments and how they drive engagement through global hardcore gameplay – with large financial rewards up for grabs.

 Here are a few huge hardcore game titles thriving off multiplayer gameplay: